 Date of First Surgical Procedure is the date the first surgery was performed as part of first course of therapy.
-This is either the date of the Surgery of Primary Site, Sentinel Lymph Node Biopsy, Scope of Regional Lymph Node Surgery, or Surgical Procedure of Other Site, whichever is earliest.
+This is either the date of the Surgery of Primary Site 2023, Sentinel Lymph Node Biopsy, Scope of Regional Lymph Node Surgery (codes 2-7), or Surgical Procedure of Other Site, whichever is earliest.